rixx/books.rixx.de/data/reviews/ken-follett/the-pillars-of-the-earth/index.md

 plan:
   date_added: '2016-05-03'
 related_books:
+- book: umberto-eco/the-name-of-the-rose
+  text: Medieval fiction that goes to similar lengths to fanboy about church architecture.
 - book: noah-gordon/the-physician
   text: Working with stones or with people – either way it's a dive into medieval Europe and even the British Isles.
 review: